|

 3.1.
 String operations

-All in all Perl provide a rich set of built-in operation for lists and associative arrays (hashes).
+Perl provide a rich set of built-in operation for lists and associative arrays (hashes).
 It also provides some connections between these two data structures.
 Here Perl is really one of the top if not the top language in existence.
-If you task can be structured of information along these lines (text processing) you can immensely benefit from using Perl.
+If you task manipulating text files and creating some forms of summaries or reports (or if the task in hand can be re-structured along these lines) you can benefit from using Perl.

-At the same time multidimensional arrays are not natural to Perl and if your task does require them you probably will be in disadvantage and should consider either using references or switch to other language that supports this abstraction better.
+At the same time multidimensional arrays are not natural to Perl and if your task is centered along the usage of multidimensional arrays you probably will be in disadvantage and should consider either using references or switch to other language that supports this abstraction better.

 Good introduction to Perl variables can be found in